Leonard W. Riches

-Leonard Wayne Riches Sr. (born 1939) is an American Anglican Bishop.
-He served as Presiding Bishop of the Reformed Episcopal Church from 1996 to June 2014, and was previously the bishop of the Diocese of the Northeast and Mid-Atlantic in this church, which was a founding jurisdiction of the Anglican Church in North America.
-He married his wife, Barbara, in 1964, and they have two grown sons, Leonard W. Riches, Jr. and Jonathan S. Riches.
+Leonard Wayne Riches Sr. (March 21, 1939 – December 29, 2024) was an American Anglican bishop.
+He served as presiding bishop of the Reformed Episcopal Church from 1996 to June 2014, and was previously the bishop of the Diocese of the Northeast and Mid-Atlantic in this church, which was a founding jurisdiction of the Anglican Church in North America.
+He married his wife, Barbara, in 1964, and they had two grown sons, Leonard W. Riches Jr. and Jonathan S. Riches.

 Life and ministry

-Bishop Riches was born in Philadelphia.
+Riches was born in Philadelphia.
 He was baptized at St. Bartholomew's Episcopal Church as a child and later joined the Reformed Episcopal Church with his family in 1946, when they entered the Memorial Church of Our Redeemer in his home city.
-The Riches family later joined Calvary Reformed Episcopal Church in Philadelphia under the pastorate of William H. S. Jerdan, who also went on to become a Presiding Bishop of the Reformed Episcopal Church.
+The Riches family later joined Calvary Reformed Episcopal Church in Philadelphia under the pastorate of William Jerdan Jr., who also went on to become a presiding bishop of the Reformed Episcopal Church.
 Riches graduated cum laude at Princeton University with a Bachelor of Arts degree in English literature in 1961.
 He earned his Master of Divinity degree from the Theological Seminary of the Reformed Episcopal Church, otherwise known as the Reformed Episcopal Seminary, in 1964.
 He continued advanced graduate work at the Lutheran Theological Seminary at Philadelphia, completing all the course work toward an STM.
 He then devoted his time to pastoral ministry and teaching at the Reformed Episcopal Seminary at the request of Robert K. Rudolph.
 Riches was awarded honorary Doctor of Divinity degrees by the Reformed Episcopal Seminary in 1976 and by Cranmer Theological House in 1997.